Constantine the Great: The Emperor Who Converted Rome to Christianity

 Byzantine icon of George.
 Athens, Greece

 St. George was originally a Roman soldier of Cappadocian Greek origin who served in the army of Diocletian.
 When the emperor issued edicts demanding Christians pray up pagan goods and renounce their faith, George refused and publicly proclaimed his beliefs and tore up the edict in front of the Emperor.
 This act of defiance led to his imprisonment, torture, and execution in 303 AD.
 His unwavering faith made him a martyr, and over centuries, legends about him slaying a dragon emerged, transforming him into one of Christianity’s most celebrated saints.
-Here is an amazing video, the channel of which I might frequently share in future posts (So give them a like and subscribe 😉), that goes into the story in great detail.
+Below is an amazing video, the channel of which I might frequently share in future posts (So give them a like and subscribe 😉), that goes into the story in great detail.

 Coinage of the Era: A Window into Power and Propaganda